 Stress Relaxation

-‘Stress relaxation’ is a form of creep and occurs when stress or tension within a bolt gradually decreases over time, typically at elevated temperatures.
-As this stress or tension dissipates, there is a consequent reduction in preload.
+“Stress relaxation” is a type of creep that occurs when the tension within a bolt (i.e., preload) gradually decreases over time, typically under elevated temperatures.